What's the difference between the Garmin fēnix 6 and fēnix 5?

 Garmin fēnix 6 vs. 5 Making comparisons

-Garmin is known for its high-quality fitness watches, which includes the Garmin fēnix 6 and 5.
+Garmin is known for its high-quality fitness watches, which include the Garmin fēnix 6 and 5.
 No matter what type of wearable you're seeking, you'll be able to find a model that has the features and functionality that you desire.
 The fēnix model lineup is a perfect example of this as there are multiple options to choose from.

 These Android smartwatches were built for outdoor adventurers who crave in-depth activity tracking, among other helpful features.
-If you're happy with the essentials, the Garmin fēnix 5 is more affordable and delivers on the basics and some other goodies.
-If you want to take it a step further, you might want to spend the extra money for the fēnix 6.
+If you're happy with the essentials, the Garmin fēnix 5 delivers on the basics and some other goodies.
+If you want to take it a step further, you may want to go for the fēnix 6.
+But let's take a closer look at the Garmin fēnix 6 vs. 5.

 The Garmin fēnix 6 takes you to the next level

 On the surface, the Garmin fēnix 6 and its predecessor might as well be identical twins.
 They both come in a 47 mm case that is compatible with 22 mm interchangeable bands.
 Additionally, you can choose between a metal and silicone band when you buy the fēnix 6.
 There are a few subtle differences to be aware of.
-The fēnix 6 has a higher-quality Corning Gorilla Glass lens, while the fēnix 5 only has a chemically strengthened glass lens.
+The fēnix 6 has a higher-quality Corning Gorilla Glass lens, while the fēnix 5 only has a chemically-strengthened glass lens.

 |Garmin fēnix 6